A READING EXPERIENCE

 Taking a step back, I search her eyes until my attention is drawn to a shadow on the window opposite.
 Transfixed for a moment, the shadow moves to the wall and descends the stone staircase.
 Rushing forwards, I reach the end of the wooden corridor.
 The low lamps illuminate the staircase, casting the shadow trail of the stranger along the white walls.
 “Wait!”
 I call out unsure with whom I am talking to.
 I descend the staircase, the shadow always ahead of me until I reach the ground floor of the castle and step into the reception area.
 Searching desperately with my eyes, my focus falls on the lit lamp next to the fireplace.
 I question how is it lit?
 Had we not been in bed?

 Jenny’s face appears before me.
-Her eyes cold, filled with an unknown anger.
+Her eyes cold, filled with unfamiliar anger.
 The strange woman’s whispers still echo in my ear.
 The scream that escapes Jenny’s lips stuns me before everything goes dark.

 “What happened?”
 Jenny interrupts moving towards the bed and taking Jan’s hand in hers.